WAM2layers/WAM2layers/README.md

 https://user-images.githubusercontent.com/17080502/233834536-a82ca96d-e303-4592-a588-472097ebe6c5.mp4

-The animation above illustrates the concept of backward tracking: you first see the water content and fluxes move forward in time (left panel).
+The animation above illustrates the concept of backward tracking: you first see the water content and fluxes in the tracking domain move forward in time (left panel).
 Midway through, the animation reverses and the moisture from the "tagging region" is tracked backward in time (right panel).

 ## How does it work